Find Affordable College Courses

 $7,338 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at UH Downtown are $7,338 a year.
+In-state tuition fees for undergraduate students at UH Downtown are $7,338 per year.
 After completing their degree, biological science graduates from UH Downtown carry an average student debtload of $25,250.

 Read full report on Biological & Physical Science at University of Houston - Downtown